NautilusTrader

 • Asserting the final condition check of an if-else block when impossible to test (as above).

 Such tests are expensive to maintain because they must track refactors while providing little value.
-Ensure concrete implementations of abstract methods remain fully covered.
+Keep concrete implementations of abstract methods fully covered.
 Remove pragma: no cover when it no longer applies and restrict its use to the cases above.

 Debugging Rust tests